StratusLab/stratuslab.github.com/_posts/2012-01-10-try-user-cli-installation.md

 In your Windows machine, install Putty and PuttyGen from [page][putty-gen].

 To import your id_rsa file to Putty:
-1)Start PuttyGen,
+1. Start PuttyGen,
-2)Click "Load", and browse to your id_rsa file, 3)Click "Save private key".
+2. Click "Load", and browse to your id_rsa file,
+3. Click "Save private key".
 Your private key will be saved in the format required by Putty.

 To log in your virtual machine using Putty:
-1)Start Putty,
+1. Start Putty,
-2)In "session" category provide the Host Name or IP address 3)In Connection/SSh/Auth category, in "Private key for authentication" field, browse to your private key.
+2. In "session" category provide the Host Name or IP address
+3. In Connection/SSh/Auth category, in "Private key for authentication" field, browse to your private key.
-4)Open
+4. Open

 More information on how to "Connecting to Linux/UNIX Instances from Windows Using PuTTY" can be found on this [page][amazon-ssh]